Eye For Film >> Festivals >> Tribeca Film Festival >> 2009 >> A-Z of Films

 The struggles of a dysfunctional family in the years following a tragic accident.

-Documentary on the DIY independent film movement that emerged in tandem with punk rock in late Seventies downtown New York.
+Documentary on the DIY independent film movement that emerged in tandem with punk rock and No Wave in late Seventies downtown New York.

 Profile of Eighties New York art scene enfant terrible, Mark Kostabi.

 A cellist comes to terms with love and loss after he switches professions to deal with the dead.

 When a young Englishman takes his American bride to meet his family sparks soon fly.